AseemSrivastava/Project-8085-Emulator/README.md

 		./a.out

 # note
-	-> the following program is tested on ubuntu 20.04(LTS)
+	-> the following program is tested and compiled on ubuntu 20.04(LTS) with g++ (Ubuntu 9.3.0-10ubuntu2) 9.3.0 compiler.